Finesse (Bruno Mars song): International

 In the United Kingdom, "Finesse" entered the UK Singles Chart at number seven, marking Mars's eleventh and Cardi B's first top ten in the country.
 The following week, the song rose to number five, becoming his highest peak since "24K Magic" (2016), matching the same position.
-"Finesse" remained within the top ten for six consecutive weeks and was certified platinum by the British Phonographic Industry (BPI).
+"Finesse" remained within the top ten for six consecutive weeks and was certified double platinum by the British Phonographic Industry (BPI).
 On the Belgian charts, the single debuted at number 36 on January 13, 2018, on the Ultratop 50 in Flanders, peaking at number eight for three non-consecutive weeks.
 On the Ultratop 50 in Wallonia, the song entered at number 44 on January 20, 2018, and went on to peak at number eight in March, of that year, for two consecutive weeks.
 It was certified gold by the Belgian Entertainment Association (BEA).
 Elsewhere, the track topped the charts in Croatia and it peaked at number five on the Irish Singles Chart, spending 24 weeks on the latter chart.

 The remix of "Finesse" also peaked at number eight on the Portuguese Singles Chart, earning a platinum plaque from the Associação Fonográfica Portuguesa (AFP).
 It entered the Official New Zealand Music Chart at number nine on January 15, 2019.
 In its fifth week, the track peaked at number two, where it remained for two weeks, becoming Mars's sixteenth top-ten single in New Zealand.
-The song received a platinum certification from the Recording Industry Association of New Zealand (RMNZ), denoting sales and streams equivalent to 30,000 units.
-In Australia, the single debuted at number 15 on the ARIA Singles Chart for the week of January 21, 2018.
+The song received a five times platinum certification from the Recording Industry Association of New Zealand (RMNZ).
+In Australia, the single debuted at number 15 on the ARIA Singles Chart.
 In its fourth week on the chart, the song peaked at number six for two consecutive weeks.
 It was certified three-times platinum by the Australian Recording Industry Association (ARIA), for sales and streams equivalent to 210,000 units.
 The song reached the top ten in several other countries, including Greece, El Salvador, and the Netherlands.